Le lien vers cette page a été envoyé avec succès aux destinataires.

 Special cases:

-How do I send the letter of leave?
+How do I send the holiday letter?

 The letter of leave must be sent to the tenant: